StudySmarter - The all-in-one study app.

 Now, imagine any system you want (and it does not have to be a football stadium this time).
 Remember that a system in thermodynamics is any part of the universe we want to study, so it can be a human body, a certain amount of a liquid, a plant, or anything else you can think of.

 This leads us to study what happens to the internal energy when some energy is transferred to the system.
 In our case, we are going to focus on what happens when the temperature is increased.
-In order to do that, there needs to be a transfer of energy into the system, so the system either needs to be heated or work needs to be done on the system.
+To do so, there needs to be a transfer of energy into the system, so the system either needs to be heated or work must be done on the system.

 Heat is the energy transferred to or from a system through a difference in temperature with the environment.